Taskeren/NetLimiterPatching/README.md

 You can do the same thing on different versions on your own, using dnSpy (or dnSpyEx) to change the codes in the methods.

+## Usage

+1. Make sure your NetLimiter version is correct.
+2. You can download these files and drag into your NetLimiter folder, **when the service is stopped**.

+You can start/stop the service by `net start nlsvc` and `net stop nlsvc`, in cmd/powershell as administrator.

 ## Changes

 ### NetLimiter.dll